25 Resume Tips To Land Your Dream Job In 2025

 When your resume is a little top-empty, meaning you’ve been unemployed or taking an extended leave of absence, there are several tactics that can help you take ownership of your gaps without distracting employers from your qualifications.

 For example, I worked with a client who intentionally planned for and took a career sabbatical to travel for 2 years.
-During that time, he inconsistently did some part-time consulting in his field but he couldn’t share details publically on his resume.
+During that time, he inconsistently did some part-time consulting in his field but he couldn’t share details publicly on his resume.
 He also started a podcast where he shared industry-related insights and expertise.
 We used this information to own his gap by summarizing the cultural experience while traveling, the consulting experience, and the thought leadership experience.

 Here are a few other practical ways to fill the gap: